March Madness Advertising: Your Final Four Strategies for Success

 Experiences refined for people

-Last year, advertising revenue for the NCAA tourney hit a record $1 billion, and CBS and Turner Sports reported complete inventory sell-outs for the 2022 tourney.
+Last year, advertising revenue for the NCAA tourney hit above last year’s $1 billion, and CBS and Turner Sports reported complete inventory sell-outs for the 2023 tourney.

-At that same time, 10.7 million viewers tuned into March Madness in 2022, a 13% increase from the previous year’s figures, providing a lucrative advertising opportunity for marketers everywhere.
+At that same time, 14.69 million viewers tuned into March Madness to watch the Huskies victorious win in 2023, a 13% increase from the previous year’s figures, providing a lucrative advertising opportunity for marketers everywhere.

 We reveal our top four picks for March Madness advertising based on overall market growth: